-Isolating the Smoke Control System from the HVAC System
+Isolating the Smoke Control System in an HVAC System

 The equipment controllers in non-dedicated control systems perform both daily HVAC and emergency smoke control.
 Both of these operations utilize the same hardware to perform different tasks.
 However, they need to be maintained as separate "systems."
 In other words, the operation of the equipment for HVAC must not interfere with the Smoke Control system.
+This is done to a large extent by programming smoke control in the field controllers as described in the previous topic.
+All controllers involved in smoke control must be on one EIA-485 (MS/TP) network trunk.
+The FSCS must also be included on that trunk.
+See Figure 2 on page 11.